omnipro-bh/OmniPlus_WA_Tracker_replit_v3/replit.md

 # OmniPlus WA Tracker

 ## Overview
-OmniPlus WA Tracker is a SaaS platform designed for WhatsApp automation.
-Its primary purpose is to empower businesses with tools for managing multiple WhatsApp channels, facilitating bulk and individual messaging, and building interactive chatbots with workflow automation.
-The platform integrates with WHAPI Partner for billing and aims to significantly enhance customer engagement and operational efficiency through streamlined WhatsApp communication.
+OmniPlus WA Tracker is a SaaS platform for WhatsApp automation, enabling businesses to manage multiple WhatsApp channels, perform bulk and individual messaging, and build interactive chatbots with workflow automation.
+The platform aims to enhance customer engagement and operational efficiency through streamlined WhatsApp communication and integrates with WHAPI Partner for billing.

 ## User Preferences
 - Dark mode by default (matches design guidelines)